oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/the-rest-api.md

-If the operator needs to update the external certificate and key currently being used or was installed without an external REST API SSL/TLS identity, the `helm upgrade` command is used to restart the operator with the new or updated Kubernetes `tls secret` that contains the desired certificates.
+If the operator needs to update the external certificate and key currently being used or was installed without an external REST API SSL/TLS identity, then the `helm upgrade` command is used to restart the operator with the new or updated Kubernetes `tls secret` that contains the desired certificates.